INTERNATIONAL STUDENT INFORMATION – NYC CAMPUS

 - First you must be fully admitted to a full time program after submitting a complete application and being interviewed.
 You will receive an email after admission with instructions on what to submit to receive an I-20 Certificate.

 - Submit the Affidavit of Support and supporting financial documentation to prove funding is readily available to cover tuition and living costs ($2000 per month) Click here for the Affidavit of Support and Instructions.
 (Don’t complete this if your program start date is more then 6 months away.)

 - We will create your I-20 Certificate in the SEVIS system and email you the information needed (SEVIS # and school code) to make a visa interview appointment for the F-1 visa at a US Consulate.

 - You will make a visa interview appointment: View the website of the US Embassy in your country and follow directions to submit an online DS-160 visa application for the F-1 student visa (non-immigrant visa) and schedule a visa interview appointment.
-You will pay a fee for the visa application.
+You will pay a fee for the visa application and an additional SEVIS I-901 fee.

-- You will receive and sign your original I-20 Certificate and bring to your visa interview.
+- You will print and sign your original I-20 Certificate and bring to your visa interview.

 TRANSFERRING FROM AN F-1 SCHOOL: If you are currently in the US on an F-1 visa then you may transfer your SEVIS record to us (This applies to our online programs only for F-1 students presently in the US) .
 Please be sure to pay close attention the rules for transferring and deadlines so that you don’t fall out of status.

 We will provide any needed advising throughout the process of obtaining your I-20, applying for the visa and maintaining your F-1 status while you are in the US.